Stream-AD/MIDAS/README.md

 2. Move `final_dataset.csv` to `RejectMIDAS/data/`
 3. Run `RejectMIDAS/util/PreprocessData.py`, the script can detect the correct file path

-To run the demo, if you use Windows:
+To run the demo, if you have a CMake-based IDE, you can build the target `CPU_Demo` and enjoy.

+Otherwise, if you use Windows:

-1. Open a Visual Studio developer command prompt
+1. Open a Visual Studio developer command prompt, we want their toolchain
-2. `cd` to the project root `RejectMIDAS`
+2. `cd` to the project root `RejectMIDAS/`
 3. `cmake -DCMAKE_BUILD_TYPE=Release -G "NMake Makefiles" -S . -B build/release`
 4. `cmake --build build/release --target CPU_Demo`
 5. `"build/release/CPU/CPU_Demo.exe"`

-The demo runs on the `final_dataset_processed.csv`, which has 12M records, with the relational core.
+The demo runs on the `RejectMIDAS/data/final_dataset_processed.csv`, which has 12M records, with the relational core.

 The scores will be exported to `RejectMIDAS/temp/score.txt`, higher means more anomalous.